qixils/NeoForgeAP/README.md

 ## Manual Installation

-It is highly recommended to ues the Archipelago installer to handle the installation of the NeoForge server for you. support will not be given for those wishing to manually install NeoForge.
+It is highly recommended to ues the Archipelago installer to handle the installation of the NeoForge server for you.
+Support will not be given for those wishing to manually install NeoForge.
 For those of you who know how, and wish to do so, the following links are the versions of the software we use.

 ### Manual install Software links